defold/doc/docs/en/manuals/model.md

 : This property should refer to the glTF *.gltf* or Collada *.dae* file that contains the mesh to use.
 If the file contains multiple meshes, only the first one is read.

 *Material*
 : Set this property to a material you have created that is suitable for a textured 3D object.
-There is a built-in *model.material* file that you can use as a starting point.
+There are a number of built-in materials that you can use as a starting point:

+  * Use *model.material* for static non-instanced models
+  * Use *model_instances.material* for static instanced models
+  * Use *model_skinned.material* for skinned (animated) non-instanced models
+  * Use *model_skinned_instances.material* for skinned (animated) instanced models

 *Texture*
 : This property should point to the texture image file that you want applied to the object.